korzin/aws-certified-dev-handbook/handbooks/ec2.md

 ![Shared responsibility model][https://d1.awsstatic.com/security-center/Shared_Responsibility_Model_V2.59d1eccec334b366627e9295b304202faf7b899b.jpg]

+With the AWS Shared Responsibility Model, the security implementation of a customer’s infrastructure is shared between AWS and the customer.
+AWS is responsible for the global security “of” the cloud, which in practice means, protecting the underlying infrastructure (network, hardware, software, and facilities) from vulnerabilities, fraud, abuse, and intrusions, and providing customers with the necessary security capabilities.

+On the other hand, the customer is responsible for security “in” the cloud, which means, the security of their content, applications, platform, operating systems, and networks.
+ While AWS offers you several security tools to help you with security, such as CloudTrail, Security Groups, and IAM, their implementation is optional.
+Customers have the control to choose what security they want to implement to protect their IT infrastructure.
+Therefore, it’s important that customers carefully consider the services they select because their responsibility is determined by the AWS Cloud Services they choose.

 ### Network and Security

 If an instance fails and you launch a replacement instance, the replacement has a different public IP address than the original.
 However, if your application needs a static IP address, you can use an Elastic IP address.